pytexas/code-of-conduct/physical-spaces-code-of-conduct.md

 harassment to feel safe for the duration of the event.
 We value your attendance.

 ## Weapons Policy
-No weapons are allowed at PyTexasFoundation events.
+No weapons are allowed at PyTexas Foundation events.
 Weapons include but are not limited to explosives (including fireworks), guns, and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
 Anyone seen in possession of one of these items will be asked